dignio/smsframework-clickatell/README.md

 Message Receiver: /im
 ---------------------
-After a number is purchased, go to Receive Messages > Manage long numbers / short codes, and then click the ‘Edit’ link of the two-way number which you would like to configure.
+After a number is purchased, go to Receive Messages > Manage long numbers / short codes, and then click the `Edit` link of the two-way number which you would like to configure.
 Set "Reply Path" to "HTTP Get" | "HTTP Post", in the field - put the message receiver URL.